Print

 A. Exclusive Board authority and responsibility for contracts for the sale of University-owned real estate

-The University's articles of incorporation and bylaws reserve to the Board of Trustees the authority to approve in advance any contract that obligates W&L to sell any real estate owned by the University regardless of location and value.
-Any such contracts should be signed by the University's Treasurer.
+The University's articles of incorporation and bylaws reserve to the Board of Trustees the authority to approve any contract that obligates W&L to sell any University owned real estate.
+Any such contracts should be signed by the University's Treasurer after Board approval.

-B. Presidential authority and responsibility for all other contractual obligations
+B. Presidential authority and responsibility for all other contracts

 By delegation from the President, the Provost has the authority and responsibility to sign all contracts arising out of the legitimate academic operations of the University for which funds are available in the approved budget or other approved sources.
 The Provost may further delegate this authority in writing in accordance with Section C.